luke-hill/ruby-training/shapes/README.md

 These three files will tell us how to solve the following problems.

 1. Classify the type of a triangle, based on its side lengths
-1. Classify the type of a 4-sided shape - based on its angles
+2. Classify the type of a 4-sided shape - based on its angles
-1. Work out the internal and external angles of regular 5-10 sided shapes?
+3. Work out the internal and external angles of all regular 5-10 sided shapes?

 ## Committing your work

 It's important to commit your work regularly.
 Make sure you are working on a branch, not main.
 Ideally use your commits to keep your own comments and notes about what you've learnt.
 As you work through the exercises we'll try to come back together periodically to discuss.